lewisf/lewisf.github.com/_posts/2012-03-13-Internship-Summer-2012-Settled.md

 company and perhaps how to better prepare yourself next time.

-3. An often overlooked source of summer internships by undergrads are startups. **Startups are a BIG source of internships**, and there are many of them.
+3. An often overlooked source of summer internships by undergrads are startups. **Startups are a BIG source of internships** ... there are A LOT of them who are looking for interns.
 Apply for startup internships - it may be easier to find yourself a fit.
+Also remember, winner's can't be choosers.
+It's much better to have an internship over the summer with a small salary than no internship at all.
+I went through a stage where I agreed to intern at a startup for awhile, with minimal benefits, in order to get experience.
+That experience pushed me on to try newer and greater things.
+It is the experience that matters not the pay, especially when you're still in school.

 4. *startupdigest.com* - A good resource for starting talks with startups.